NFeingold/IoT-Hub-to-Pi/README.md

 cd Desktop
 sudo nano SenseHat_IoTHub_Http_Lab_Key.py
 ```
-- Scroll down and find the line that says "Connection string = " and paste in the Connection Key you saved. <br/> (Azure Portal -> IoT Hub -> Shared access policies -> iothubowner -> Connection string-primary key)
+- Scroll down and find the line that says "Connection string = " and paste in the Connection Key you saved. <br/> (Azure Portal -> IoT Hub -> Shared access policies -> iothubowner -> Connection string-primary key)<br/>
 **Note: This is the __IoT Hub Connection String,__ NOT the device connection string,**<br/>
 - Just under that, set "deviceID = " to the name you created